Water, Air and Soil

 Soil Biodiversity

 Soil biodiversity refers to the variety of life in the soil, encompassing a wide range of organisms, from microbes to animals.
 This diverse community plays a vital role in soil health and ecosystem function, impacting nutrient cycling, decomposition, and carbon sequestration.
-Prairie soils support various microbial and other organisms essential for soil health.
+Prairie soils support a variety of microbial and other organisms essential to soil health.

 Managing the Natural Resources in the Grasslands